-be approved at any legally called meeting of this congregation by a majority vote of those voting members present and voting;
+be approved at any legally called meeting of this congregation by a majority vote of those voting members present and voting; and

-be ratified without change at the next regular meeting of this congregation held pursuant to 10.01 by a two-thirds vote of those voting members present and voting. and
+be ratified unchanged at the next regular meeting of this congregation by a two-thirds vote of those voting members present and voting.

-have the effective date included in the resolution2 and noted in the constitution.

 *C16.03.
-Any amendments to this constitution that result from the processes provided in *16.01. and *16.02. shall be sent by the secretary of this congregation to the synod.
+Any amendments to this constitution that result from the processes provided in *C16.01. and *C16.02. shall be sent by the secretary of this congregation to the synod.
 The synod shall notify this congregation of its decision to approve or disapprove the proposed changes; the changes shall go into effect upon notification that the synod has approved them.